lauren-schmidt/dasmp4/report.md

         - `detect_traffic_light_color()`: Loads the Haar cascade classifier for traffic light detection, captures frames from the camera, and uses the `cv2` library to detect traffic lights in the frame.
 It then determines the color of the detected traffic light by analyzing the pixels within the bounding box of the detected light.
 If a red light is detected, it returns `red`, otherwise it returns `green` if the light is green, and otherwise `unknown`.
             - The `algo()` function checks for traffic lights every 400 iterations, and if a red light is detected, it sets the rover speed to 0, and pauses until a green light is detected before resuming navigation.
         - `ultrasound_reading()`:
             - this function uses code from lab 2 to detect the distance of objects near our rover.
 Once an object is detected.
-The rover pauses until the obstacle is moved from
+The rover pauses until the obstacle is moved from it and resumes movement
 - `PID.py`: This file contains the PID controller implementation.
 We used this to help control the rover's speed and direction as it navigates towards waypoints.
 The PID controller helps to minimize the error between the desired position and the actual position of the rover.
 Our implementation includes:
     - Initializing PID parameters (Kp, Ki, Kd) for both speed and steering control.
     - Updating the PID controller in the `algo()` function to adjust the rover's speed and direction based on the error between the current position and the target waypoint.